- Home

 You are likely to have blood tests to check your general health and see how well your liver and kidneys are working.
 Some blood tests look for proteins produced by cancer cells.
 These proteins are known as tumour markers.

-Many people with pancreatic cancer have higher levels of the tumour markers CA 19-9 (carbohydrate antigen) and CEA (carcinoembryonic antigen).
-Other conditions can also raise the levels of these markers in the bloodstream, while some people with pancreatic cancer have normal levels.
+Many people with pancreatic cancer have higher levels of particular tumour markers in their bloodstream.
+The markers that doctors will look for are CA 19-9 (carbohydrate antigen) and CEA (carcinoembryonic antigen).
+On their own, however, these tumour markers can’t be used to diagnose pancreatic cancer.
+This is because some people with pancreatic cancer have normal levels of these markers, and other conditions can also raise the levels of these markers in the bloodstream.

 Podcast: Tests and Cancer